defold/defold/COMPLYING_WITH_LICENSES.md

 Defold is created and distributed under the developer-friendly Defold License.
 The Defold License is derived from the popular Apache 2.0 license.
 The license in its entirety can be [read here](/license.txt) with additional information to help you understand the [difference from the standard Apache 2.0 license here](https://defold.com/license/).

 Defold itself contains software written by third parties.
-Some of the software also requires the inclusion of their respective license in derivative work.
+Some of the software is used in the Defold editor and command line tools ([learn more](/TOOLS_LICENSES.md)) and some of the software is used in the Defold engine.
+The software included in the Defold engine will be included in the games and applications created using Defold and require the inclusion of their respective license in derivative work.

+**If you use Defold to create games and applications it is your responsibility to include the required licenses in your work.**

 ## How to include required licenses in your work